huggingface/transformers/docs/source/en/quantization.md

 Note that serialization is not supported yet with transformers but it is coming soon!
 If you want to save the model, you can use quanto library instead.

 Quanto library uses linear quantization algorithm for quantization.
-Even though this is a simple quantization technique, we get pretty very results!
+Even though this is a basic quantization technique, we get very good results!
 Have a look at the following becnhmark (llama-2-7b on perplexity metric).
 You can find more benchamarks [here](https://github.com/huggingface/quanto/tree/main/bench/generation)

 <!-- Add benchmark on multi devices / models -->
 <div class="flex gap-4">